Poster submissions for the 2020 WNY Reality Check Great American Smokeout Art Contest.

+Unfortunately, Big Tobacco does not need to pay actors or actresses to smoke or vape or pay for their products to be in movies or tv shows, because now there is social media.
 Teens consume more media than ever, watching an average of almost 11 hours of media in any given day.
-The media youth consume is often completely unregulated, giving the tobacco industry direct access to teens’ daily lives
+The media youth consume is often completely unregulated, giving the tobacco industry direct access to teens’ daily lives.

-With anonymous posting as easy as the click of a mouse, the tobacco industry can easily claim innocence while recruiting new replacement smokers for the 1200 Americans they lose daily to tobacco related illnesses.
+With anonymous posting as easy as pushing a button on our phones, the tobacco industry can easily claim innocence while recruiting new replacement smokers for the 1200 Americans they lose daily to tobacco related illnesses.

 Reality Check aims to expose the tobacco industry and de-normalize and de-glamorize tobacco use on screen.